 - A limited liability partnership (LLP) registered according to the Limited Liability Partnership Law, 2017; or

-- A company incorporated outside of the Cayman Islands and registered in accordance with the Companies Law (2020 Revision).
+- A company incorporated outside of the Cayman Islands and registered under the Companies Law (2020 Revision).

 2.2.
 Entities excluded from ES Law

-There are certain out-of-scope entities, and these cases will NOT be required to observe the ES test in the Cayman Islands.
-Excluded cases are:
+There are certain out-of-scope entities, and these cases don’t need to observe the ES test in the Cayman Islands.

 - A domestic company; or